Why do I have to format and reinstall Windows after my computer is infected with a virus?

 - W32.Bobax.AJ@mm and PWSteal.Reoxtan modify registry

 entries and files.
-Those changes cannot be undone by Symantec's
+Those changes cannot be undone by some antivirus

 - PWSteal.Reoxtan keeps password and other information it steals on a text file on the infected computer.
 Unless these files are found and deleted, they pose a security risk.
 Any future infection that allows access to files on the infected computer will also allow access to the password(s) in that text file.